Vodafone/vault-plugin-aead/README.md

         pii_dataset_eu.pii_aead_field0_encrypt("value1",'field0') as ENCRYPTED,
         pii_dataset_eu.pii_aead_field0_decrypt(pii_dataset_eu.pii_aead_field0_encrypt("value1",'field1'),'field1') as ENCRYPTED_DECRYPTED
 ```
-So a value encrypted in the vault api, can be decrypted in a BQ function, and vice versa
+**in other words, a value encrypted in the vault api, can be decrypted in a BQ function, and vice versa**

 # PERFORMANCE TESTING